 Note: Spoiler alert down low.
 Stop reading here if you wish to save the dits for yourselves 🙂

 I still find Peter and Lara’s connection lacking even when they are already a couple in this story.
 I hoped to see more romance going on.
-I can see that Jenny introduced several drama in this book between Gen-Peter-Jenny but nothing to back that up to give spice to their looming love triangle.
-I see less in Lara’s reactions than how it normally is in reality.
+I can see that Jenny introduced several dramas in this book between Gen-Peter-Jenny but nothing to back that up to give spice to their looming love triangle.
+I see less in Lara’s reactions than how it usually is in reality.
 She is well, very — poised.
-I admire that of Lara but, with the way she has reacted to the love triangle thingy, her poised-ness was too much and it simmered down all the excitement boiling up – time after time after time.
+I admire that of Lara but, with the way she has reacted to the love triangle thingy, her poised-ness was too much, and it simmered down all the excitement boiling up – time after time after time.
 Perhaps, showing some signs of vulnerability or jealousy wouldn’t hurt her character.
 After all, she’s just human too.
-She has the right to fight for what’s hers but she always runs away, hides, or confronts Peter less about the matter giving the story less excitement or giving that love triangle aspect less drama for a great story plot.
+She has the right to fight for what’s hers, but she always runs away, hides, or confronts Peter less about the matter giving the story less excitement or giving that love triangle aspect less dramatic for a great story plot (who doesn’t want drama?).
 She’s too good to be true.
 It’s okay once in awhile, but like always?
 No.

 Also, what I don’t get is that most of Peter’s time was with Genevieve.
-Lara is right for sighting that his number one priority is his ex girlfriend.
+Lara is right for sighting that his number one priority is his ex-girlfriend.
 It showed.
-Giving less emphasis on Lara’s and Peter’s relationship, that hurts this book much more than it gave justice for me.
+Giving less emphasis on Lara’s and Peter’s relationship, that hurts this book much more than it gave justice to me.
 I see more connection with Gen and Peter, but not of Lara and Peter.
 Isn’t that annoying?
 I don’t get why Jenny put it that way.
 It was supposed to be a story of Peter and Lara!
 I spent nearly all my reading time enduring all the low blows for Lara.
-Seeing the relationship of Peter and Gen more and knowing much about their connection and care for each other than of Lara and Peter.
-Worst part, Lara didn’t do anything about it — instead, too good to be true, she understood and kept mum about the matter not until she exploded (yeah right… still so calm) and broke up with Peter.
+Seeing the relationship between Peter and Gen more and knowing much about their connection and care for each other than of Lara and Peter.
+The worst part, Lara didn’t do anything about it — instead, too good to be true, she understood and kept mum about the matter not until she exploded (very unrealistic kind of explosion.
+She was still calmer than I thought should be) and broke up with Peter.

 Even though the whole Peter and Lara’s connection was off, I still find the book fascinating.
 It’s a work in progress, I think.
-I hope there is a third book and it should put more sense in Peter and Lara’s relationship.
-A make believe one.
+I hope there is a third book and it should put more sense into Peter and Lara’s relationship.
+A make-believe one.
 Peter, as much as I hate to say it, looked more like Lara’s kissing buddy than a real boyfriend material in this book.
 He was mostly only ever present on those parts.
-I hope to see more emotions in the characters either it be jealousy, anger, confused, more confrontations if need be.
+I hope to see more emotions in the characters either it is jealousy, anger, confused, more confrontations if need be.
 Those sort of elements that make an exciting story — and not just a good one.